Gruhit13/Customers/README.md

 # Customers
 A small and easy app to store customer data.

+Customers is a very simple and UI friendly app that lets a GTPL cabel operator store his customer's basic details without requiring any extra storage space in phone.
+It lets you Add, Modify, Update and Delete operations, over a customer details.

 ## Main Screen
 <img src="https://github.com/Gruhit13/Customers/blob/main/MainScreen.png" width="350" height="500" alt="Main Screen">